hoeken/PsychicHttp/README.md

 # v1.1: Event Source Plan
     * make PsychicMultipartUploadHandler
-    * EventSourceHandler
-        * Convert all calls to AsyncClient to PsychicClient class
-        * determine which callbacks we can support
-            * definitely onConnect / onOpen
-            * definitely onDisconnect / onClose
-            * add the addClient/hasClient/removeClient functionality to base handler class
     * test the filters in wifi dual mode
         * add in setFilter convenience function to endpoint
     * figure out how to hook in authenticate() with handlers